Correspondence between factorability and normalisation in monoids: Preliminaries

-A (word) \textbf{rewriting system} is a pair $\left(S,R\right)$ consisting of a set $S$ and a binary relation $R$ on $S^{\ast}$, whose elements $\left(u,v\right)$ are called \textbf{rewriting rules}, and also written $u\rightarrow v$ to stress the fact that they are directed.
-Seeing relations between words, not as equalities but as rewriting rules, is a key concept of rewriting theory.
+A (word) \textbf{rewriting system} is a pair $\left(S,R\right)$ consisting of a set $S$ and a binary relation $R$ on $S^{\ast}$, whose elements are called \textbf{rewriting rules}.
+An element $\left(u,v\right)$ of $R$ is also written as $u\rightarrow v$ to stress the fact that it is directed.
+Seeing relations between words not as equalities but as rewriting rules is a key concept of rewriting theory.

 For a rewriting rule $\left(u,v\right)$, and for $w$ and $w'$ in $S^{\ast}$, a pair $\left(w|u|w',w|v|w'\right)$ is called a \textbf{rewriting step}.
-For $u$ and $v$ in $S^{\ast}$, we say that $u$ \textbf{rewrites} to $v$ if there is a finite composable sequence of rewriting steps with source $u$ and target $v$.
-A word $u$ is called \textbf{irreducible} with respect to $R$ if there is no rewriting step whose source is $u$; otherwise, $u$ is reducible.
+For $u$ and $v$ in $S^{\ast}$, we say that $u$ \textbf{rewrites} to $v$ if there is a finite composable sequence of rewriting steps, such that the source of the first step of the sequence is $u$ and the target of the last step is $v$.
+A word $u$ is called \textbf{irreducible} with respect to $R$ if there is no rewriting step whose source is $u$.